Cocaine-Detox

 • While no medications are 100 percent FDA-approved for the treatment of cocaine addiction, there are many prescription drugs available that can be used to ease the symptoms of withdrawal.
 Doctor-prescribed medications for anti-anxiety can be helpful on a short-term basis but these benzodiazepines (Valium, for example) can also carry with them an increased risk of dependence.

 Many users try to combat withdrawal symptoms with other substances like sedatives, alcohol, or anti-anxiety medications which can exacerbate the symptoms or cause physical or psychological complications.
-Seeking treatment is absolutely essential in getting free of cocaine addiction.
+Seeking cocaine addiction treatment is absolutely essential in getting free of cocaine addiction.
 If you suspect you or someone you know is addicted to cocaine and may benefit from detoxification, call Alta Mira to learn more about how we treat cocaine addiction and its withdrawal symptoms.